intel/ai-reference-models/docs/general/tensorflow/LaunchBenchmark.md

                         conjunction with --accuracy-only and --mode=inference.
   --output-dir OUTPUT_DIR
                         Folder to dump output into.
+  --disable-tcmalloc {True,False}
+                        When TCMalloc is enabled, the google-perftools are installed (if running using docker) and the LD_PRELOAD environment variable is set to point to the TCMalloc library file.
+The TCMalloc memory allocator produces better performance results with smaller batch sizes.
-  --disable-tcmalloc    Disables the use of TCMalloc for int8 benchmarking.
+                        This flag disables the use of TCMalloc when set to True.
+For int8 benchmarking, TCMalloc is enabled by default (--disable-tcmalloc=False).
+For other
-                        TCMalloc is currently not used for FP32 benchmarking, so using this flag with FP32 models will have no effect.
+                        precisions, the flag is --disable-tcmalloc=True by
+                        default.
   --tcmalloc-large-alloc-report-threshold TCMALLOC_LARGE_ALLOC_REPORT_THRESHOLD
                         Sets the TCMALLOC_LARGE_ALLOC_REPORT_THRESHOLD
                         environment variable to the specified value.
 The